Jeanne Hachette: Life story and the siege of Beauvais

 Charles laid siege to Beauvais on June 27, 1472.
-During a Burgundian attack on July 22, Jeanne Laisné is said to have wielded an axe in order to push back a Burgundian who had planted a flag upon the battlements.
-Axe in hand, Jeanne flung herself upon him, hurled him into the moat, tore down the flag, and revived the flagging courage of the defenders.
+During a Burgundian attack on July 22, Jeanne Hachette is said to have wielded an axe to push back a Burgundian who had planted a flag on the battlements.
+Axe in hand, Jeanne Hachette flung herself upon him, hurled him into the moat, tore down the flag, and revived the flagging courage of the defenders.
 Emboldened, the women of the city brought gunpowder and weapons to the fighters and may also have fought on the ramparts.
-Thus the 80,000 Burgundian attackers were repulsed on July 22, and the advance of Charles the Bold was prevented outright.
+Thus, the 80,000 Burgundian attackers were repulsed on July 22, and Charles the Bold's advance was prevented outright.

 Louis XI's well-organised army had already succeeded in cutting the Burgundians' supply lines.
-Nevertheless, the citizens of Beauvais were forced to defend their city for almost a month and, in the end, forced the enemy to retreat.
+Nevertheless, the citizens of Beauvais were forced to defend their city for almost a month and, ultimately, forced the enemy to retreat.
 This success demonstrated that the bourgeoisie, including women, could organise a defence of a royal city without the support of the royal army.

 In gratitude for this heroic deed, Louis XI allowed the city of Beauvais to form a municipal corporation and exempted it from taxes.
 He also praised the heroic efforts of the women of Beauvais and allowed them to wear whatever clothes and ornaments they liked, regardless of rank (despite the laws that permitted certain attire to be worn only by noble women).
 He also instituted a procession in Beauvais to celebrate its victory over the Burgundians.
 On this occasion, women were to precede men in the procession.
 These authorisations were directly given, first in June 1473, by order of Louis XI.
-He also authorised the marriage of Jeanne to her chosen lover, Colin Pilon, while also bestowing favours on them.
+He also authorised the marriage of Jeanne Hachette to her chosen lover, Colin Pilon, while also bestowing favours on them.